 “It was stupid, it was arrogant and it was wrong.
 It was so wrong,” Flanagan -- who turned 65 today -- told Dow before he was sentenced.
 The ex-certified public accountant said he deeply regretted what he had done.

 Flanagan served as an advisory partner and liaison between the audit-management teams of Walgreen, Best Buy and Sears Holdings Corp.
-(SHLD) and the firm’s auditors, according to the original charging papers filed in July.
+(SHLD:US) and the firm’s auditors, according to the original charging papers filed in July.

 His job gave him access to non-public information involving those companies and the technology firm formerly known as Motorola Inc., including quarterly earnings results and potential acquisition targets, according to a plea agreement he signed in August.